 Great Western Railway 0-6-0PT Pannier Tank No.5775

-No.5775 was built at Swindon in 1929 and during British Railways ownership was ‘shedded’ at Danygraig, Carmarthen and Pontypool Road from where it was withdrawn in January 1963 when, like several others of the class, it was sold into private ownership.
-No. 5775 was sold to London Transport for use on the Underground system on, mainly, night time engineers’ trains.
-In the LT fleet it received the London Transport maroon livery and took the number L89 and served in the capital until it was purchased for preservation by the KWVR in January 1970.
+No.5775 was built at Swindon in 1929.
+During British Railways, ownership was ‘shedded’ at Danygraig, Carmarthen and Pontypool Road from where it was withdrawn in January 1963 when, like several others, it was withdrawn of the class, it was sold into private ownership.
+No. 5775 was sold to London Transport for use on the Underground system on, mainly, nighttime engineers’ trains.
+In the LT fleet, it received the London Transport maroon livery and took the number L89 and served in the capital until it was purchased for preservation by the KWVR in January 1970.

 Lancashire and Yorkshire Railway Class 25 ‘Ironclad’ 0-6-0 No.957